Le-Gris/h-arc/README.md

 ### Extracting the dataset

-The H-ARC dataset is provided as a zip archive in the `data` folder.
+The H-ARC dataset can be downloaded as a zip archive from our OSF repository.
 To extract it:

-1. Navigate to the project root directory if you're not already there.
+1. Navigate to the project root directory if you're not already there and move the zip archive there.
+Make sure it is named `osfstorage-archive.zip`.

 2. Use the following command to extract the dataset:
    - On Windows:
      ```bash
-     tar -xf data/h-arc.zip
+     tar -xf data/osfstorage-archive.zip
      ```
    - On macOS and Linux:
      ```bash
-     unzip data/h-arc.zip
+     unzip data/osfstorage-archive.zip
      ```

-After extraction, you should see several CSV files in the `data` folder.
+After extraction, you should see several CSV files in the `data` and `survey` folders.

 ## Dataset

 The H-ARC dataset consists of several CSV files containing different aspects of human performance on ARC tasks.

 All files are in CSV format.
-The main files include:
+In the `data` folder, there are the following files:

-- `clean_data.csv` / `clean_data_incomplete.csv`: All collected data from complete / incomplete participant data
+- `data.csv`: All collected data from complete / incomplete participant data
-- `clean_errors.csv` / `clean_errors_incomplete.csv`: All unique errors on each task and their counts from complete/incomplete participant data
+- `incorrect_submissions.csv`: All unique errors on each task and their counts from complete/incomplete participant data
-- `clean_summary_data.csv` / `clean_summary_data_incomplete.csv`: Attempt by attempt summary data for complete/incomplete participant data
+- `summary_data.csv`: Attempt by attempt summary data for complete/incomplete participant data

+In the `survey` folder, there are the following files:

-- `clean_feedback_data.csv`: Participant feedback
+- `feedback.csv`: Participant feedback
-- `clean_demographics_data.csv`: Demographic information
+- `demographics.csv`: Demographic information
-- `clean_withdraw_data.csv`: Withdrawal information
+- `withdraw.csv`: Withdrawal information

-For more detailed information about the dataset, see [Dataset description](data/dataset_description.md).
+For more detailed information about the dataset, see the [data directory description](data/readme.md) and the [survey directory description](survey/readme.md).

 ## Analyses